Montana 4-H Pre-Congress

 There is a lot to get done and the following expectations need to be respected: These are in addition to the code of conduct signed as a 4-H member.

-- Committees have been created to complete important congress presentations and should be taken seriously.
+Committees have been created to complete important congress presentations and should be taken seriously.
+Including respecting the scheduled work times and arriving on-time for committee work.

 Pre-Congress Committee Descriptions